Nick Tahou Hots: Features

 Nick's has been featured on Food Network's Unwrapped episode titled "Funny Foods" as well as the City in a Box Monopoly-based board game showcasing famous Rochester locales.
 The Garbage Plate was also highlighted in the July 2007 issue of the US Airways inflight magazine.

 On the November 16, 2009, episode of The Daily Show, host Jon Stewart told the people of Rochester to "get their heads out of their Garbage Plates."
 On February 23, 2011, the Food Network filmed a segment for the show The Best Thing I Ever Ate on the recommendation of pastry chef Johnny Iuzzini.
 Nick Tahou's was also featured on the Travel Channel series Chowdown Countdown, where it ranked No. 81 out of 101 locations.
 In 2011 it was featured on a Rochester episode of the Travel Channel's Man v.
 Food Nation, starring Adam Richman.

-In the 2012 film The Place Beyond the Pines starring Ryan Gosling, Garbage Plates are mentioned as a "must have" for Bradley Cooper's character when he travels through Rochester, New York.
+In the 2012 film The Place Beyond the Pines, Garbage Plates are mentioned as a "must have" for Bradley Cooper's character Avery when he travels through Rochester, New York.

-In 2017, Youtuber Jenna Marbles (who grew up in Rochester) mentioned Garbage Plates as her favorite food and in "My Boyfriend Cooks My Favorite Meal" got her boyfriend, Julien Solomita, to make her a vegan version.
+In 2017, YouTuber Jenna Marbles (who grew up in Rochester) mentioned Garbage Plates as her favorite food and in "My Boyfriend Cooks My Favorite Meal" got her boyfriend, Julien Solomita, to make her a vegan version.
 Another YouTuber and Rochester native, Andrew Rea of Binging with Babish, recreated the Garbage Plate in one of his weekly episodes, inspired by the mention of the dish in The Place Beyond the Pines.

 In 2020, comedian Jim Gaffigan, while on tour in Rochester, stopped by Nick Tahou Hots and enjoyed a Garbage Plate.
 He subsequently talked about his experience on Conan.

 The dish has been featured in numerous publications, including The New York Times, Saveur, HuffPost, and Food & Wine.